pi-slices/sr_metadata/README.md

 This project was created to produce statistics from the metadata of SUPR v2 tokens from [SuperRare](superrare.com).
 All metadata was gathered from the 'tokenURI' field of SuperRare's ERC-721 contract found at [`0xb932a70a57673d89f4acffbe830e8ed7f75fb9e0`](https://etherscan.io/token/0xb932a70a57673d89f4acffbe830e8ed7f75fb9e0#readContract#F14).

+The output of this project was formatted into a series of charts, and released at [pislices.art/sr_analysis](https://pislices.art/sr_analysis).

+---
 #### Downloading Metadata
 - Install `web3` with `pip install web3`
 - Get an RPC node URL from infura, alchemy, etc